KickAss101/CSE-cs-GITAM-2020-24/SEM IV/Maths IV/Math 5.md

 - Applications of Cryptographic hash Functions
 - Hash Functions
 - Message Authentication Codes
+- Message Digest
-- Message Digest, Digital Signatures
+- Digital Signatures
 - Introduction to DSA

 ---
 ### Cryptographic Hash Function
 __Cryptographic Hash Function:__
-- A hash function is a _mathematical algorithm that maps data of an arbitrary size to a fixed length output_ in a deterministic and random manner.
+- A hash function is a _mathematical algorithm that maps data of an arbitrary size to a fixed length output_ in a deterministic and random manner and it's one-way function.
 - A hash function H _accepts a variable-length block of data M as input_ and produces a fixed-size hash value h = H(M)
 - The values returned by the hash function are called _hash values, hash codes, digests, simply hashes_